floringogianu/categorical-dqn/Readme.md

 # Categorical DQN.

-Attempt at implementing the algorithm in *A distributional Perspective on Reinforcement Learning*.
-Right now it is training on Catch but it is rather instable and sensible to hyperparameter choice.
+Implementation of the **Categorical DQN** as described in *A distributional Perspective on Reinforcement Learning*.

+Thanks to [@tudor-berariu](https://github.com/tudor-berariu) for optimisation and training tricks and for catching two nasty bugs.

 ## Dependencies

+You can take a look in the [env export file](categorical.yaml) for the full list of dependencies.

 ```
 git clone https://github.com/floringogianu/gym_fast_envs